aardaipek/aardaipek/README.md

- I'm a software developer at PrimeApps.
-I'm currently working on full stack web development especially javascript and dotnet core.
+ I'm a software developer.
+I'm currently working on Backend - NodeJS development.
 I had worked as a frontend developer before.
 I used angular 8 and ionic frameworks for this position.

 - 🌱 I’m currently focused on NodeJS and develops services with that
 - 💪🏽 Also i want to improve my skill set with learning React and React Native